 When you think of Texas, it is easy to picture desert and scrublands with no water in sight.
 However, Texas actually has more water than you think.
-The enormous state is home to over 7,000 lakes and reservoirs!
+The enormous state is home to more than 7,000 lakes and reservoirs!
 And over a dozen of those lakes are located close to Dallas.

 If you want to hit the water on one of the many Dallas area lakes, you may wonder which one offers the best experience.
 That depends on what you are looking for.
 Some are large enough to hold plenty of boats.
 Others are deep enough to provide exceptional fishing.
 Be careful not to fall in, though.
 Some of the lakes are quite deep and rival other record holders in the state.
 But what is the deepest lake in the Dallas area?
 Keep reading to find out!

-What is the Deepest Lake Near Dallas?
+What Is the Deepest Lake Near Dallas?

 The deepest lake in the Dallas metro area is Joe Pool Lake.
 It sits just south of I20 and reaches a depth of 75 feet.
 However, it is not one of the state’s natural lakes.
 Instead, it is the brainchild of the Trinity River Authority, the US Army Corps of Engineers, the Joe Pool Lake Planning Council, and the Texas Parks and Wildlife Department.
 The collaborators officially opened the lake in 1989.

-Now, Joe Pool lake is an extremely popular destination for Dallas and Fort Worth residents.
+Now, Joe Pool Lake is an extremely popular destination for Dallas and Fort Worth residents.
 It has two state parks and two local parks overlapping its shorelines.
 The lake also has seven boat ramps, a marina, and two campgrounds nearby.

 The shoreline is over 60 miles long.
 So, there is plenty of space for the many visitors.
-When Joe Pool lake is full, its surface area is over 7,400 acres.
+When Joe Pool Lake is full, its surface area is over 7,400 acres.
 That ample amount of water is perfect for water sports and fishing.

 ©Agarcia5720/Shutterstock.com